Here, you will find answers to many important questions revolving around the Learning Agreement, course selection, examinations, and other topics.

 Subject to prior agreement with the teachers, exchange students who need additional ECTS credits in certain courses have the possibility to obtain more ECTS credits through additional coursework and/

-All courses in the bachelor’s program are offered between the 1st and 3rd year.
-Courses in the master's program thus start in the 4th and 5th year.
-We do not use numbers or codes to designate our courses, but module names (for example O1, M1).
-These module names indicate the year of the program.
-The following rule applies: The further the letter in the alphabet and the higher the number, the more advanced the course will be:
+Courses in the Bachelor are all offered between the 1st and 3rd year.
+Courses in the Master thus start in the 4th and 5th year.
+We do not use numbers or codes for our courses, but there are course names (for example O1, M1).
+These course names are composed of a letter, for example H and a number for example 2, which in this case means Seminar H2: Selected Problems in Biopsychology and Neuropsychology (PO 2021); Selected Problems in Biological Psychology (PO 2017): Neurobiology of Trust.

 Political Science and Sociology: